iegomez/mosquitto-go-auth/README.md

 This package uses `Go modules` to manage dependencies.
 As it interacts with `mosquitto`, it makes use of `cgo`.
 Also, it (optionally) uses Redis for cache purposes.

+*Important*: as of 23/05/2025, or May 23, 2025, I've switched Go cache backing package to https://github.com/jellydator/ttlcache, which makes use of generics.
+Following this change, I've bumped Go version to 1.24.3 and might explore opportunities to refactor code using additions since the last set version in this lib which was 1.18.

 ### Build